Should You Boil Milk For Coffee Or Just Heat It

 Create a milk vortex / milk whirlpool by submerging the tip of the milk steaming wand deeper.
 This will heat your milk and mix some of the foam with the milk.
 This is what will create the rich silky texture and creaminess.
 Mixing the air bubbles is good.
 This is what you want to achieve.

-Be careful of the temperature and not to heat your milk to too a high temperature.
-Your thermometer or a color changing thermal sticker on your milk jug is a good idea.
+Be careful of the temperature and not to heat your milk to too high a temperature.
+Your thermometer or a color-changing thermal sticker on your milk jug is a good idea.

 Step 4: Pour And Enjoy

-As always pour your steamed milk slowly and carefully into your cup of coffee and enjoy it.
+As always, pour your steamed milk slowly and carefully into your cup of coffee and enjoy it.

 Slowly Pour Your Milk